 Data is collected from AOC and individual facilities & analyzed.
 February-March Reports are sent to juvenile courts with summary of data.
 March-May Onsite inspection of facilities and verification of data May-June

-Noncompliance: If instances of noncompliance are found, OJJ will provide technical assistance to the facility.
+Noncompliance: If instances of noncompliance are found, OJJ will provide technical assistance.

 APPENDIX A: UNIVERSE OF FACILITIES

 BY TYPE AND CLASSIFICATION